96Bulls-Project/Certify-Pro/README.md

-# ibm-client
+# IBM CLient
-This repo contains the client side content
+This repo contains the IBM Client side for the project.